-Read on to find out why the decision is so contentious — and why it hasn’t been accomplished yet.
+Read on to find out why the decision is so contentious — and why it wasn’t accomplished before.

 Finding the capital

-The international community, including the U.S., largely does not recognize Jerusalem as the capital of Israel as it is claimed by both Palestinians and Israelis.
-Like other countries, the U.S. keeps its embassy in Tel Aviv, approximately an hour away.
+The international community – and until 2017, the U.S. – largely does not recognize Jerusalem as the capital of Israel as it is claimed by both Palestinians and Israelis.
+Like other countries, the U.S. kept its embassy in Tel Aviv, approximately an hour away.

-Should the U.S. move the embassy, it could cause “significant harm to the U.S. credibility as a mediator” for peace talks between Israelis and Palestinians, said Dylan Williams, vice president of government affairs for J Street, a left-leaning pro-Israel advocacy organization.
+The U.S. moving its embassy would cause “significant harm to the U.S. credibility as a mediator” for peace talks between Israelis and Palestinians, said Dylan Williams, vice president of government affairs for J Street, a left-leaning pro-Israel advocacy organization.

 Williams added that the move could “undermine confidence” from Palestinians and Arab countries that the U.S. would remain an impartial negotiator in efforts to create peace in the Middle East.